Morphine19/CV_electric_meter_reading_system/README.md

 now you just need to type the internal IP address from the first step and type it on the search bar of VNC viewer application.
 To know if its works or not you should be prompted with a login window where you need to use your raspi credential if not you may need to retry from the first step.

 now you may access your raspi from your own PC.
 The issue i face while using VNC viewer is the delay which is a bit stressfull but if you have a better internet connection this should not be a huge problem.

+## Installing OpenCV

+OpenCV is a library that contain functions that are focused on Computer vision application.
+To install OpenCV